The University of Akron Developed English Proficiency Test: The U-ADEPT

 With the adoption of the U-ADEPT, The University of Akron allows prospective international teaching assistants to demonstrate their ability in spoken English in one of two ways:

-Description of the U-ADEPT: Information for Test-Takers - The U-ADEPT consists of four sections: a warm-up, two informal discussions (3 minutes each), two role plays (3 minutes each), and a teaching simulation (15 minutes).
+Information for test-takers - The U-ADEPT consists of four sections: a warm-up, two informal discussions (3 minutes each), two role plays (3 minutes each), and a teaching simulation (15 minutes).
 Two ELI faculty members administer the U-ADEPT, interacting with the test-taker throughout the 40 minute assessment.
-If you plan to take the U-ADEPT, read the information for test-takers carefully so that you are prepared for test day.

 Test Results and Score Reports - The U-ADEPT is scored holistically by two test administrators.
 The test distinguishes 5 levels of speaking proficiency: Near Native, High Pass, Pass, Inadequate Oral Proficiency, and Lack of Oral Proficiency.